jayaramcloud/springboot/README.md

 v0.1: digest: sha256:6ce436a7b88dbcd7e2e15c89f97719a4a78b1c42d97107b20e3f476a7aacf155 size: 1366

-# Visist https://hub.docker.com/repositories and login as kubetrain and check if the new image has appeared.
+# Visist https://hub.docker.com/repositories and login as kubetrain and check if the new image is present.
 ```